linode/docs/docs/websites/cms/install-an-odoo-11-stack-on-ubuntu-16-04-using-linode.md

 * PostgreSQL databases (master and slave) - Linode **2GB**
 * Odoo 11 web application - Linode **1GB**

-Keep in mind that your implementation may need higher plans depending on the number of end-users you want to serve and the number of modules you plan to incorporate.
+Keep in mind that your implementation may need more nodes or higher-memory plans depending on the number of end-users you want to serve and the number of modules you plan to incorporate.

 {{< note >}}
 All nodes will run under Ubuntu 16.04 LTS, if you plan to use a different operating system (like CentOS) then be aware that you will need to adapt the arguments and commands as necessary.